-Here are 15 non-hospital nursing jobs for nurses:
+Here you’ll find 15 non-hospital nursing jobs available to RNs and other nurses:

 #1 Nurse Health Coach

-At this time, any Registered Nurse may call themselves a “nurse coach” while staying within their scope of practice when coaching patients without additional certification.
+At this time, any Registered Nurse may call themself a “nurse coach” and offer health coaching services without having to hold any additional certification as long as the advice they offer doesn’t go beyond their scope of practice.
 This enables nurses to legally start their own business and coach others in their area of expertise.
-Also, many insurance companies hire nurses as health coaches in an effort to keep their customers as healthy as possible in an effort to reduce their spending.
+Also, many insurance companies hire nurses as health coaches in an effort to keep their customers as healthy as possible and reduce costs.

 #2 Life Care Planner

-As a business opportunity, a nurse can become a Life Care Planner helping terminally ill, or long-term medically needy patients with their plan of care.
-In order to become certified, previous experience is required.
+As a business opportunity, a nurse can become a Life Care Planner and help patients with terminal illnesses or long-term medical needs develop a plan of care.
+A number of different organizations offer Life Care Planner certification (Nurse Life Care Planner Certification Board; International Commission on Health Care Certification; American Association of Nurse Life Care Planners).
+In order to become certified, previous nursing experience is required.

 #3 Nurse Navigator

-Owning your own business as a nurse navigator would be ideal for nurses who understand insurance policies and who can help patients obtain the care they need.
+Owning your own business as a nurse navigator would be ideal for nurses who understand insurance policies and who are interested in helping patients obtain the care they need in a way they can afford.
 This opportunity is ideal for nurses who enjoy paperwork and research in addition to helping their patients.

 #4 Academic Nurse Writer

-If you have a graduate degree in nursing and excel in writing, you can author textbooks chapters in your specialty and/or obtain a publisher to write your own book.
-This is closely aligned with nurse education.
+If you have a graduate degree in nursing and excel in writing, you can author textbook chapters in your specialty, or even write and publish your own books.
+This job is closely aligned with nurse education.

 #5 Legal Nurse Consultant

-Attorneys hire legal nurse consultant’s to help interpret medical records and serve as expert witnesses.
-This business opportunity requires training and certification.
+Attorneys hire legal nurse consultants to help interpret medical records and serve as expert witnesses.
+This business opportunity requires training and certification through the American Association of Legal Nurse Consultants.

 #6 Hospice Nurse

-Hospice nurses work for medical organizations, and spend much of their time caring for patients in a home setting who are at the end of their life.
-They help patients by assisting with pain relief and independent skills for as long as the patient is able.
-They also provide medical and emotional support for their family members.
+Hospice nurses work for medical organizations, and spend much of their time caring for patients who are at the end of their lives in a home setting.
+They help patients by assisting with pain relief and help promote independence for as long as the patient is able.
+They also provide medical and emotional support for the family members of patients in their care.

 #7 Public Health Nurse

 Public Health Nurses are usually employed by state, public, or government entities and focus on the health of the community at large.
-For example, schools, community organizations (such as disaster relief), and health clinics are some of the work settings that they work in.
+Schools, community organizations (such as those that provide disaster relief), and community health clinics are some of the settings in which these nurses work.

 #8 Occupational Nurse

-These nurses work in places of business, and usually serve as a nurse to the employees of the business.
+These nurses work in places of business, and usually serve the employees of the business by leading programs that promote healthy living, prevention and safety.

 #9 Concierge Nurse

-If you are business minded, a nurse that makes house calls may be the business opportunity for you.
+If you are business minded, then starting a business as a concierge nurse and making house calls may be the right opportunity for you.
 In fact, this is historically how most nurses practiced until the 1940s.
-It is an area with huge growth potential.
-When you start any nurse business, be sure and consult your state board of nursing, obtain the proper business and nurse liability insurance, and consult the required experts such as attorneys and tax/accounting professionals.
+This is an area with huge growth potential.

 #10 Forensic Nurse Consultant